Aioros/console-streaming-server/README.md

 Console Streaming Server is made of two core parts, a DNS server and a RTMP server. **The main thing that you need to do is change your console's Primary DNS** to the IP address of the device running this application.
 At that point, when the console tries to stream to Twitch, the DNS part will "trick" it into sending the stream to the RTMP part.
 The stream is then hosted on your network, and you are free to add it as a Media Scene in OBS, restream it, or do whatever you want with it.

+So you can just grab the [latest release](https://github.com/Aioros/console-streaming-server/releases/latest), extract the zip file wherever you prefer on your computer, run it and start the server.
+Once you set up the console's DNS, you can just start streaming to Twitch as usual, except that instead it will go to your new server.
+You will see the active stream URL listed in the application home page.
+If you want to add it as a source to an OBS scene (I imagine that's the most likely use case), you just need to add a Media Source with:
+- Local File: Off
+- Input: the stream link from the server's home page (it will be something like `rtmp://<youripaddress>/app/<yourstreamkey>`)
+- Input Format: rtmp

 ## Isn't this what LightStream and Streamlabs do?

 Pretty much, yes.
 Using a professional cloud service has the advantage of not requiring a PC on your part, but you also have less flexibility and less control over your stream.
 Having it in-network allows you to use your favorite streaming software, send it to whatever platform you want, or even just stream for clients in your home directly from your console.
 Also, it's free.